Satwikloka/satwik_accuknow_submission/README.md

 # Accuknox_frontend_trainee_Dashboard

-sumbitted by:Satwik Loka
+sumbitted by:Satwik Loka.
-Job Applied: Frontend_trainee
+Job Applied: Frontend_trainee.
-Initial round: Code assignment-clone CNAPP dashboard
+Initial round: Code assignment-clone CNAPP dashboard.

 Welcome to the My Dashboard project!
 This is a dynamic and responsive dashboard page built using Vite+React, allowing users to add or remove widgets dynamically.